BrittanyPotter/PersonalDatasetProject/README.md

 ## Data Process

 When looking through data sets, the open policing data from Stanford University stuck out.
 They have multiple data files from many different cities in the United States.
 This data can be found at https://openpolicing.stanford.edu/data/ .
-For this Assignment I chose Littlerock Arkansas because it was a manageable size and had information that I was interested in.
-When looking through the data I found that there were ages missing, so I decided to discard those rows
+For this Assignment I chose Little Rock, Arkansas because it was a manageable size and had information that I was interested in.
+When looking through the data I found that some ages were missing, so I decided to discard those rows.

 ---